 A study published in the scientific publication PLoS Pathogens indicates that an anti-cancer drug is "highly potent" in the reactivation of HIV 'hidden'.

 Experts say the finding is interesting, yet it is still important to know if it's safe to use the drug in patients seropositive for HIV, since it is not known what the potential drug interactions between these compounds ...

 'Kicking and kill'

-A strategy known as 'kick and kill' is considered 'key' for the cure of HIV - the shot awakens the virus causes it to come out of hiding, ART prevents them reinfectem the CD4 cells and allow specific antibodies do the work to eliminate it from the body
+A strategy known as 'kicking and killing' is considered a 'key' for curing HIV - the virus kicks the virus, causes it to come out of its hiding places, ART prevents it from re-infecting CD4 cells and allows specific antibodies do the job of eliminating it from the body

 The staff at the School of Medicine, University of California, Davis, has researched the PEP005 - one of the ingredients in the treatment to prevent cancer - in a skin that has been damaged by the sun.

 The anticancer drug tests was made in cells in the laboratory and created in parts of the immune system taken thirteen patients with HIV.